pulumi/foundational-training/module-03-stacks-and-programs/exercise-01-refactor-to-multiple-programs.md

 In this exercise, you will start with a single program that contains a VPC, and all the resources needed to run NGINX an ECS on Fargate workload in the VPC.
 This approach is fine for a simple scenario, but in more real-world scenarios with multiple workloads running in the same VPC, you'll likely want to re-use shared resources like the VPC and ALB in order to control for costs or to account for differing team ownership.

 1. Spin up the ECS on Fargate stack from module 01.
-If were unable to complete the exercise, ask an instructor for help:
+If you were unable to complete the exercise, ask an instructor for help:

     ```bash
     cd <monolithic-stack-dir>